hudora/huTools/doc/development.markdown

  * [Refactor Mercilessly][refactor] - your own code and others.
  * If you touch a file you are responsible that it is in decent shape afterwards.
 Even if it was messy *before* you touched it.
- * Before ending the day, always check in.
+ * Before ending the day, always check in and push to our central repository.
  * Your commit messages should be in english, use markdown and follow general [commit message best practices][commitmessage].
  * Work in branches.
 For every feature/ticket create a branch.
-If the feature is taking more than a day to implement, create a fork.
-See [Ultimate Quality Development System][divmod] for an example how to work that way.
  * Check the [timeline/dashboard][timeline] regulary to see what's happening.
    Skimm the changesets and ask if you don't understand something.
  * always do `make test`, `make check` or equivalent before commit.